Greeenman999/stonecutter-mod-template/README.md

 ### Help and Support
 For help and support, consider the following places:
 - ["Kiku's Realm" Discord Server](https://discord.kikugie.dev/) for Stonecutter-related questions.
-- ["Cascading Colors" (My) Discord Server](https://discord.gg/aunYJB4wz9) for questions about this template and its setup.
 - ["The NeoForge Project" Discord Server](https://github.com/neoforged) for NeoForge-related questions.
 - ["The Fabric Project" Discord Server](https://discord.gg/v6v4pMv) for Fabric-related questions.